jobrouter/typo3-connector/Documentation/developer.rst

 Explanation:

 #.
 Lines 11-13: Retrieve the :php:`Connection` model with uid `42`, which holds
-   the base URL of the JobRouter installation and the credentials.
+   the base URL of the JobRouter® installation and the credentials.
 Of course, the connection must be registered first in the :guilabel:`Connections` :ref:`module <usage-module>`.
 But you can also instantiate a new model object.